ProvableHQ/welcome/documentation/leo/05_commands.md

 ## `leo execute`
 :::tip
-This command synthesizes the program circuit and generates proving and verifying keys.
 Use this command to execute your program and generate a transaction object.
 :::

 To execute a Leo transition function using inputs from the program input `.in` file.
 ```bash
 leo execute {$TRANSITION}
 ```